foliant-docs/foliantcontrib.pgsqldoc/README.md

-# PostgreSQL Automatic Documentation Preprocessor for Foliant
+# PostgreSQL Docs Generator for Foliant

-This preprocessor generates simple documentation of PostgreSQL databases based on the structure and the comments.
-It uses [PlantUML](http://plantuml.com/) to draw the database scheme.
+This preprocessor generates simple documentation of a PostgreSQL database based on its structure.
+It uses [Jinja2](http://jinja.pocoo.org/) templating engine for customizing the layout and [PlantUML](http://plantuml.com/) for drawing the database scheme.

 ## Installation